 Tickets cost £80EGP (£3) and photography is free.
 You will buy tickets at a central counter which is a little far from the temple itself.
 Tripod tickets are £20EGP (£1) so make sure you buy this at the counter before you go.

 One thing you have to do before you leave is shop for Alabaster.
 While you’re there you’re going to get offered Alabaster at every shop you pass.
 There will even be Egyptians offering it to you on the street.
 I recommend that instead, you go to a local Alabaster Factory.
 There you can see how the Alabaster is carved and shaped.

-You’ll get a chance then to learn about the process and see the difference between something that has been hand carved and something that’s been machine made.
-Please go to an official government approved tourist shop or institute to buy products.
-The price may be higher but you’ll know that it comes from Egypt, it’s made by a local craftsmen and it’s the genuine product.
+You’ll get a chance then to learn about the process and see the difference between something that has been hand carved and something that’s been machine-made.
+Please go to an official government-approved tourist shop or institute to buy products.
+The price may be higher but you’ll know that it comes from Egypt, it’s made by local craftsmen and it’s a genuine product.

 Top tip: Don’t shop with your guide!
 They usually have a relationship with the shop and will receive a commission percentage of what you bought.
 So, knowing that, the shop owner will bump up the price.
 If you’re on a tour group, this usually isn’t the case.